Sql-Server

 This is a post in the SQL Interview series.
 These aren’t trick or gotcha questions, they’re just questions designed to scope out a candidate’s knowledge around SQL Server and Azure SQL Database.

-Section: Administrator Level: Medium
+Section: Development Level: Intro

 Question: